egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 I would start with Random Sampling however since the data is likely to be imbalanced i.e. comments violating website's rule is significantly less than the rest, this approach may not be the best.

-If the results allign with my expectations, I would proceed with stratified sampling.
+If the results align with my expectations, I would proceed with stratified sampling.
 In this way, I would be more confident about my sample group because I know that it contains both of the classes.

 Alternatively, I can play with the sampling probabilities of the samples.
 For example assigning a higher probabibility for the minority group can contribute significantly to our sampling process.